A visitor from another galaxy swooped into our solar system earlier this year, and now Hubble has the footage to prove

-An amateur astronomer from Crimea named Gennady Borisov first spotted the fast-moving fleck in the night sky last month.
+An amateur astronomer from Crimea named Gennady Borisov first spotted the fast-moving fleck in the night sky in August.
 Since then, both Hawaii's Gemini Observatory and Spain's William Herschel Telescope have confirmed a trajectory that could take it within 190 million miles of our sun.
 The photo above was taken as the comet was traveling at 175,000 kilometres per hour (roughly 109,000 miles per hour) as it was headed for a rendezvous with the sun.

 The Gemini Observatory snapped an earlier full-color picture of the celestial body as it streaked through the heavens.
 Its woolly white halo and telltale tail were the first hints that we are entertaining our first interstellar comet.

-Publishing their findings this month in the journal ArXiv, the Polish researchers who analyzed the data have dubbed the visitor C/2019 Q4 (Borisov).
+Publishing their findings in the journal ArXiv, the Polish researchers who analyzed the data dubbed the visitor C/2019 Q4 (Borisov).

 "Both orbital and morphological properties of this body show that this is the first certain case of an interstellar comet," the authors note in the study.

-Scientists at the International Astronomers Union (IAU) concurred with their findings, designating it the second interstellar object — meaning Borisov has now been crowned 2I/Borisov to honor that status.
+Scientists at the International Astronomers Union (IAU) concurred with their findings, designating it the second interstellar object; it has been crowned 2I/Borisov to honor that status.